wp-plugins/bepro-listings/readme.txt

 = Is there support? =

-Yes, our development team created the plugin and continue to offer free support via our support forums and paid support via our website beprosoftware.com
+Yes, our development team created the plugin and continue to offer free support via our support forums and paid support via our website beprosoftware.com.
+You can also get monthly support.

 = I need more features, is there more? =

-Yes, there are add-ons available for this plugin.
+Yes, there are add-ons and themes available for this plugin.
 Check our website beprosoftware.com/shop

 = Can this work with buddypress? =